 While they look quite similar, there’s a significant difference in price.
 In the battle of Vigorfit vs Total Gym, both have their pros and cons.
-For the general fitness population, Vigorfit has good features at a price that the mid to high range Total Gym models can’t match.
+For the general fitness population, Vigorfit has good features at a price that the higher range Total Gym models don’t match.

 Here’s my short guide to the specific features, specifications, added bonuses, and value for money the two gyms offer.
 We’ll also look at who Vigorfit is best for and who will benefit more with Total Gym.
 Let the battle begin!

 This article includes affiliate links.
 If you choose to purchase any of the products we have discussed in this article, we may receive a small commission.

 The Competition Begins: Vigorfit Vs Total Gym

 Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is the brand most known.
 They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher priced models.

 In the choice between Vigorfit vs Total Gym, Vigorfit manages is comparable to Total Gym on most features and is generally cheaper.

 While Vigorfit makes it quite clear on their website that they’re here to outperform Total Gym, there are still pros and cons to each.
 Let’s take a look at those now.

 With a controversial anti-Total Gym marketing strategy, does Vigorfit follow through on its promises, can it do what Total Gym does and still maintain the attractive price?